Notre-Dame-de-Grâce: Cityscape

 Geographically NDG is situated on a long plateau extending southwest from Mount Royal, cascading in wide terraces down from Côte-Saint-Luc Road (côte being the French word for ridge) towards the far steeper Saint-Jacques Escarpment.
 The land is divided, as is traditional in Quebec, in long narrow strips, an evolution of the seigneurial land division system of the province's colonial era.
-Thus, NDG has many avenues running north-south, but far fewer running east-west.
+Thus, NDG has many avenues running north–south, but far fewer running east–west.
 As such, the community is characterized by several prominent boulevards where commercial activity is concentrated.
 This design element also traces its history back to the earliest urban design planning native to Canada.

 NDG is almost exclusively residential and institutional in nature, defined in part by major Anglophone civic institutions anchoring its eastern and western ends.
-These are the MUHC hospital at the Glen Yards, adjacent to the Vendome intermodal station and the Loyola campus of Concordia University (situated next to the Montreal-West commuter rail station, respectively).
+These are the MUHC hospital at the Glen Yards, adjacent to the Vendôme intermodal station and the Loyola campus of Concordia University (situated next to the Montreal-West commuter rail station, respectively).
 Public schools, libraries, places of worship, parks, playgrounds, and public athletic facilities, including a local chapter of the Montreal YMCA, are distributed throughout the area.
 Housing tends towards the antique, with much of the construction occurring between 1910 and 1940 and providing a unique mix of Art Nouveau, Art Deco, and Beaux-Arts influences on traditional Quebecois architectural styles.
 There a variety of housing styles found in the borough, though the dominant and favoured style remains the red brick duplex row-house.
 Adding to its residential appeal, the community is well known for its tree-lined streets and general walkability.

 An important housing project is situated near the geographical centre of NDG on Cavendish Boulevard, which bisects the borough into its eastern and western halves.
 The Benny Farm housing project was built to serve the needs of veterans returning from Second World War service, though was later designated as subsidized housing.
 The housing and surrounding landscaping was rehabilitated in the early 2000s, with new low-cost housing and additional public facilities built, such as the Benny Farm CLSC (a community centre with many social services including a clinic run by the provincial health ministry).